You want to know something about the person who will be challenging you to think about things differently.

 Things about me that might make me a good fit for you

-When I hear “Good question” from a client, a little bell goes off inside me — it’s a good feeling to be in a space where something has resonated, has meaning, is worth a look, think, or listen.
+When I hear “Good question” from a client, a little bell goes off inside me — it feels good to be with someone when they recognize that something has resonated, has meaning, is worth a look, think, or listen.

 I’m accepting, warm, compassionate, calm, straight-forward, honest, and work from a growth-oriented philosophy.

-If this sounds like the work you would like to do and that I might be the person with whom you’d like to do it, click here to schedule your no-obligation 20-minute discovery call with me.
+If this sounds like the work you would like to do and that I might be the person with whom you’d like to do it, click here, or just below, to schedule your no-obligation 20-minute discovery call with me.

 The kind of therapist that I am not